igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 Personally, I try to avoid using JSON in Postgres as long as it is possible.
 Adding JSON fields everywhere turns your Postgres installation into MongoDB.
-It becomes quite easy to make a mistake and corrupt the data and fall into a situation when one half or your JSON data has a particular key and the rest half does not.
+It becomes quite easy to make a mistake or corrupt the data and fall into a situation when one half or your JSON data has a particular key and the rest half does not.